International-Soil-Radiocarbon-Database/ISRaD/_pages/contribute.md

 ## How to contribute

-1. Download ISRaD Template File
+1. Download and fill out ISRaD Template File
 1. Test your data file using ISRaD online quality control tool
 1. Submit to ISRaD